-As noted in section 4.1, there are about 140 identities in the US model, depending on how many variables are added for display purposes.
+As noted in Section 4.1, there are about 140 identities in the US model, depending on how many variables are added for display purposes.
 The identities are of two types.
 One simply defines one variable in terms of others.

-Many of the identities of this type are concerned with linking the FFA data to the NIPA data.
+Many of the identities of this type type are concerned with linking the FFA data to the NIPA data.
 Consider variable SH, which is the financial saving of the household sector.
 It is determined by an identity: it is equal to the total income of the household sector minus total expenditures.
 These are NIPA data.
 If SH is nonzero, net assets of the household sector are affected.
 Net assets are FFA data.
-Identity 66 links SH to the change in net assets:
+There is an identity 66 linking SH to the change in net assets:

-$$0 = SH - \Delta AH - \Delta MH + CG - DISH, \tag{6.1}$$
+$$0 = SH - \Delta AH - \Delta MH + CG - DISH,$$ 66